 There are few better places to take pictures than in a National Park.
 And, if you’ve been to a park recently you many have seen a lot of people taking a lot of pictures!
 However, quantity does not equal quality.
 With a little thoughtfulness around how you approach the art and technique of photography you will be surprised not only with the quality of your shots but also with your relations with other park visitors, the animals that live in the park, and the feeling you may develop for your subject matter.

-I am going to tell you what you need to know about shooting in National Parks, including what gear to bring, composing your shots, travel tips, and why fall is the best time of year to go.
+What you need to know about shooting in National Parks, including what gear to bring, composing your shots, travel tips, and the best time of year to go.

-Traveling the American West in an RV full time has allowed me to discover incredible locations.
-Here are some of my favorite areas for landscape photography due to their variety of photographic opportunities.
-I also include a few little-known areas so that you can capture unique shots.
+I visited incredible locations while traveling the American West in an RV.
+I’d like to share my favorite areas for landscape photography, including a few little-known areas so that you can capture unique shots.

 Landscape shooters love their wide-angle lenses.
 From the amazing Nikon 14–24mm f/2.8 to the new Canon 11–24mm f/4, it’s usually the wides that get everyone excited about landscape photography.
 Every so often, however, it pays to change things up.